 Other reserves consists of the merger reserve and ESOP reserve where the premium on issue qualified for merger relief.
-There has been no movement in The merger reserve arose on the issuance of shares at a premium on a Group restructure, existing share option schemes and other schemes that may apply from time to time with employee share schemes.
-The EBT may operate in conjunction with the Company's shares by employees, by acquiring shares in the Company and distributing them in accordance Benefit Trust ('EBT').
-The purpose of the EBT is to facilitate and encourage the ownership of The ESOP reserve represents the cost of own shares acquired in the Company by the Employee
+There has been no movement in The merger reserve arose on the issuance of shares at a premium on a Group restructure, shares by employees, by acquiring shares in the Company and distributing them in accordance Benefit Trust ('EBT').
+The purpose of the EBT is to facilitate and encourage the ownership of with employee share schemes.
+The EBT may operate in conjunction with the Company's existing share option schemes and other schemes that may apply from time to time.
+The ESOP reserve represents the cost of own shares acquired in the Company by the Employee